 A good user interface should have plenty of presence and style to stand out in the marketplace and deliver the best possible user experience.
 Keeping it simple is often the key to success.

-Thinking creatively about the coverlens design can deliver a result that is economical and attractive while also being effective and easy to use.
+Creative coverlens design can deliver a result that is economical and attractive while also being effective and easy to use.
 A coverlens is always needed, so why not ensure that it makes the most of the electronic design and software effort that have gone into the system sitting behind it?

 You don’t have to be bound by the dimensions of the screen and can extend the coverlens in any direction you like to create different shapes or to integrate other aspects of the user interface – such as capacitive-touch electrodes – and create an overall unified appearance.
 You can also give your front panel a clear and uncluttered style with hidden-til-lit features such as icons that sit invisibly behind the coverlens when they are not needed.